-The Denali Visitor Center is open daily from 8 a.m. to 6 p.m. from May 15 until mid-September.
-The center, located near the train station, features exhibits on the history and resources of Denali, An 18-minute, highdefinition feature film, Heartbeats of Denali, is shown every half-hour in Karstens Theater.
+The Denali Visitor Center is open daily from 8 a.m. to 6 p.m. from mid-May until mid-September.
+The center, located near the train station, features exhibits on the history and resources of Denali.

-The Wilderness Access Center is located closer to the park road entrance.
-Here, visitors can purchase or pick up shuttle bus or tour tickets and campground permits.
-The center also has a camper store and coffee shop.
-Backpackers and other overnight backcountry users can pick up their backcountry permits at the Backcountry Information Center, located next to the Wilderness Access Center.
-It is open May 15-mid-September; 5 a.m.-7 p.m. for coffee service and bus loading; 7 a.m.-7 p.m. for reservations.
+The Denali Bus Depot is located closer to the park road entrance.
+Visitors can purchase or pick up shuttle bus or tour tickets and campground permits.
+There is a camper store and coffee shop.
+Backpackers and other overnight backcountry users can pick up permits at the Backcountry Information Center, in the visitor center.
+Open May 20 to mid-September, 5 a.m. to 7 p.m.